Marine Jahan: Career

 In 1984, Jahan appeared as a dancer in "Torchie's" bar in Streets of Fire.

 In 1985, she worked for Italian broadcast RAI at the show Il tastomatto.

 In 1987, Jahan was the featured half-time dancer at Super Bowl XXI during the Flashdance...
 What a Feeling number.

 Jahan was also the model used for Snoopy in the Peanuts special It's Flashbeagle, Charlie Brown; Snoopy was animated as Jahan's dance moves via rotoscoping.

 In 1997, Jahan also played the role of Madame St. Cyr in the Broadway production of The Scarlet Pimpernel.

-In 1986, she was a guest on the television programming The Wizard portraying a paralyzed dancer.
+In 1986, she was a guest on the television program The Wizard portraying a paralyzed dancer.